-Emah Fox is a Green Room Award nominated sound designer and composer based in Melbourne, Australia.
+Emah Fox is a multiple Green Room Award nominated sound designer and composer based in Melbourne, Australia.

 Her practice ranges from solo work spanning multimedia sculpture, moving image, soundscape installation and fine art photography, to collaborative work including sound design, composition and workshops with choreographers, filmmakers and other artists.
 She is also an electronic pop musician, vocalist, producer, actor and writer, and runs regular Synthesizer workshops (with a focus on workshops for women and non binary people) at Melbourne Electronic Sound Studio.

 Please see below for details of current / recent work, and contact via form or email (Contact link in menu).